MindscapeHQ/raygun4php/README.md

 Copy your application's API key from the Raygun.io dashboard, and place it in the constructor call as above (do not include the curly brackets).

 If the handlers reside in their own file, just import it in every file where you'd like exceptions and errors to be sent, and they will be delivered to Raygun.io.

+#### Troubleshooting

+SendError and SendException return the HTTP status code of the transaction - `echo`ing this will give you a 403 if your API key is incorrect or a 200 if everything was a success.